 There are several terms that are helpful to know when navigating and conducting searches on the USAJOBS website:

 The first is "General Schedule" (GS) level.
 A GS level is the federal government's way to keep salaries consistent among federal agency jobs and make sure there is equal pay for equal work.
 There are currently 15 grades and 10 levels.
-Click HERE for the GS level salaries for 2019.
+Click HERE to find the current GS level pay tables.
 Veterinarians should search for GS level 12 or higher when setting search parameters.

 The second term to know is "series," which is the term for certain job classifications within USAJOBS.
 Using the appropriate series numbers as well as broad term keywords will help to identify job listings that may be suitable for veterinarians.
 Visit http://www.opm.gov/fedclass/ for a complete explanation of this classification and grading of federal jobs.